 As part of the OL program admission process, arrange for official transcripts to be sent by your previous post-secondary institution(s) directly to OL Admissions.
-Documents from international institutions may require assessment by an international credential evaluation service (ICES) and you may need to provide supporting documentation with the application, particularly if your credits were completed more than seven years ago or outside of BC.

 Once you have completed the admission process, a Program Advisor assesses your transcripts, then creates your program plan.
 This plan shows any transfer credit granted and the requirements needed to complete the credential.
 The plan is usually sent to you within six weeks of admission to the program.